-A unique twist on guacamole, combine avocados, feta and jalapeno for a thick and creamy dip with a hint of spice and a burst of fresh flavour.
+Combine avocado, feta and jalapeno for a thick and creamy dip with a hint of spice and a burst of fresh flavour.
+The perfect dip no matter what the occasion.

 How to stop avocado dip from going brown?

-This avocado feta dip uses lemon juice–the acidity in the lemon juice will stop the avocado from oxidizing (which is what makes it turn brown).
-You could also use lime juice as well if you don’t have lemons on hand.
+This avocado feta dip uses lemon juice to stop the dip from turning brown.
+The acidity in the lemon juice will stop the avocado from oxidizing (which is what makes it turn brown).
+You could also swap in lime juice as well if you don’t have lemons on hand.

 I also use cilantro to add a burst of freshness to the dip.
 Guacamole essentials, onion, garlic and lemon juice also make an appearance as part of this dip to help balance the flavour profile.